Nicolás Bravo: Vice-Presidency

-Bravo was tried before a grand jury, from which his case then went to the Supreme Court, and although the law prescribed a severe punishment for his treason, his service for independence won him sympathy from his old colleagues who asked for clemency, and even President Victoria wished to be lenient, so the court simply condemned him to banishment for two years.
+Bravo was tried before a grand jury, and the case went to the Supreme Court.
+Although the law prescribed a severe punishment for his treason, his services during the Mexican War of Independence won him sympathy from his old colleagues who asked for clemency, and even President Guadalupe Victoria preferred leniency, so the court simply condemned him to banishment for two years.

 Further military career

 He departed from Acapulco to South America and on the journey he lost his only child.
 His banishment was shortened due to an amnesty granted by President Vicente Guerrero, and Bravo returned to Mexico in 1829.

 He continued to be a supporter of the Conservative Party and when and joined the Plan of Jalapa against President Guerrero that same year.
 After personally going out to lead his troops against the insurrection, President Guerrero was deposed at the capital in January 1830 and replaced by the conservative Anastasio Bustamante.
 Guerrero however remained at large and continued to wage warfare against the government in the south of the country when Bravo occupied the port and fortress of Acapulco, to remove an important source of wealth from Guerrero and his supporters, but Bravo was dislodged from the city.
 Bravo however was later victorious at Chilpancingo in January 1831, for which congress granted him a sword of honor, considering that the victory was a decisive defeat against the ongoing operations of Guerrero.

 Anastasio Bustamante's conservative government fell during through an insurrection known as the Plan of Veracruz in 1832, but Bravo was reluctant to recognize the rebels, but Santa Anna, who had played a key role in the Plan of Veracruz, eventually won him over.